abingham/prosjekt/README.rst

    replacing the string keys with keyword counterparts.
 For example, '"files"' becomes ':files', '"tools"' becomes ':tools', etc. If you don't want to do it manually, you can just remake your projects.
-We are making no attempt to upgrade project automatically (unless someone wants to submit a patch which does that.)
+We are making no attempt to upgrade projects automatically (unless someone wants to submit a patch which does that.)

 -----